tomwinskell/notes-frontend/README.md

 - Amended frontend to test connection between backend and frontend.
 While testing discovered that the API backend data validation is working correctly.
 - Setup database migration using TypeORM.
 Used a combination or articles to set this up.
 All linked below.
 Conclusion, Prisma is potentially a better package for handling database functionality due to built in and easy to use database migration tooling.

+## Dec 23
+- Create new branch to build user sign up page.
+- Install React Router and setup code to allow frontend routing.
+Using React Router as a library not a framework.
+- Build button, input and logo components.
+- Create pages folder and signup page.
+- Create GlobalStyles file and inject CSS reset globally.

 ### Continued development

 Under construction.